gmirmand/gulp-mjml/README.md

 Add MJML to your gulp workflow!

+# Authorship and Contribution
+Originally developed by mjmlio.
+Updated by gmirmand.

+**I won't be able to maintain this project.
+But I will be happy to accept pull requests.**

 ## Usage:

 > With an MJML file named `test.mjml`, render your emails to an html folder: